 But how do browsers determine which CA roots to trust?
 Well, they’ve always had predetermined rules on how CAs should function to start with.
 On top of that, they have been continuously honing them to establish high-end security standards.
 Over time they’ve successfully eliminated weaker algorithms such as MD5 and SHA-1.
 They also removed outdated key sizes such as 512-bit and 1024-bit.
 If CAs don’t meet the whole list of browser requirements, they are removed from the browsers’ trusted root store.

 Browsers and Certificate Authorities

 Browsers have an important say in how CAs should operate.
-However,a Browser is not the only enitity who regulates Certificate Authorities.
-CAs themselves, with the browsers’ approval, adopted a number of essential guidelines that changed completely the SSL landscape.
+However, a Browser is not the only entity that regulates Certificate Authorities.
+CAs themselves, with the browsers’ approval, adopted several essential guidelines that changed completely the SSL landscape.